The Drummonds of Colquhalzie

 Perhaps what was most astonishing was that a genealogical work that was compiled way back in 1681, without the help of the modern technology and databases that we now take for granted, contained so much information that proved to be incredibly useful to us today.

-Although Thomas is not listed in the Genealogy of the House of Drummond entry for John Drummond 8th of Colquhalzie, it is clear from the Old Parish Register of Births & Baptisms for Trinity Gask parish (see below) that he was a younger son of John Drummond, 8th laird of Culqualzie and his wife Barbara Blair.
+Although Thomas is not listed in the Genealogy of the House of Drummond entry for John Drummond 8th of Colquhalzie, it is clear from the Old Parish Register of Births & Baptisms for Trinity Gask parish (see below) that he was a younger son of John Drummond, 8th laird of Colquhalzie and his wife Barbara Blair.

 DRUMMOND THOMAS JOHNE DRUMMOND/BARBARA BLAIR M 29/10/1646 396 10 / 16 Trinity Gask.